benreiff/FinalProjectHoneyBeeStudy/README.md

 - In 2019, Indiana ranked 31st in honey production.
 - From a high of 1.89 million pounds of honey produced in 1987, Indiana's honey production fell 73.7% in 2019 with just 495,000 pounds produced.
-- Almond bearing acres has increased every year since nationwide data started being collected in 2007.
+- Almond bearing acres have increased every year since nationwide data started being collected in 2007.
+- Our machine learning analysis proves that the value of honey production is increasing, but the growth has been slow.
+- Bee colonies are increasing slightly over time, but the growth has been nearly constant.

 - - -